 In an interview with Dmitriev recorded in May 2015 he said that the identity of almost all those shot at Krasny Bor had been established with a high degree of certainty.
 For comparison, roughly half of those shot at Sandarmokh have been identified.

 A Place of Remembrance

 On 31 October 1998, the memorial cemetery Krasny Bor was opened, a companion site to the large and growing complex at Sandarmokh.
 A Day of Remembrance is marked each year at Krasny Bor on 30 October, the traditional Political Prisoner’s Day in the USSR.

-In the absence of Yury Dmitriev, then held at Detention Centre No 1, the annual Day of Remembrance took a different form in 2017: an official part, with dancing and singing, and an “unofficial” protest during which Dmitriev’s daughter Katerina and others read aloud the names of the hundreds of victims from the lists compiled by her father.
+In 2017, in the absence of Yury Dmitriev, then imprisoned in Petrozavodsk at Detention Centre No 1, the annual Day of Remembrance took a different form — an official part, with dancing and singing; and an “unofficial” protest during which Dmitriev’s daughter Katerina and others read aloud the names of the hundreds of victims from the lists compiled by her father.

 - See Krasny Bor entry [R], Virtual Museum of the Gulag

 - 12 October 2017, Moscow writers visit Krasny Bor (7×7) [R]

 - 27 October 2017, In Detention Centre No 1, Dmitriev letter